-Fifth Amended and Restated 2013 Incentive Compensation Plan
+ClearPoint Neuro, Inc. Sixth Amended and Restated 2013 Incentive Compensation Plan

-WHEREAS, the 2013 Incentive Compensation Plan was originally adopted by the Board of Directors in March 2013 and approved by the stockholders on June 13, 2013; the Amended and Restated 2013 Incentive Compensation Plan was adopted by the Board of Directors in March 2015 and approved by the stockholders on June 4, 2015; the Second Amended and Restated 2013 Incentive Compensation Plan was adopted by the Board of Directors in March 2017 and approved by the stockholders on October 3, 2017; the Third Amended and Restated 2013 Incentive Compensation Plan was adopted by the Board of Directors in April 2020 and approved by the stockholders on June 2, 2020; and the Fourth Amended and Restated 2013 Incentive Compensation Plan was adopted by the Board of Directors in March 2022 and approved by the stockholders on May 24, 2022; and
+WHEREAS, the 2013 Incentive Compensation Plan was originally adopted by the Board in March 2013 and approved by the stockholders on June 13, 2013; the Amended and Restated 2013 Incentive Compensation Plan was adopted by the Board in March 2015 and approved by the stockholders on June 4, 2015; the Second Amended and Restated 2013 Incentive Compensation Plan was adopted by the Board in March 2017 and approved by the stockholders on October 3, 2017; the Third Amended and Restated 2013 Incentive Compensation Plan was adopted by the Board in April 2020 and approved by the stockholders on June 2, 2020; the Fourth Amended and Restated 2013 Incentive Compensation Plan was adopted by the Board in March 2022 and approved by the stockholders on May 24, 2022; the Fifth Amended and Restated 2013 Incentive Compensation Plan was adopted by the Board in March 2024 and approved by the stockholders on May 15, 2024; this Sixth Amended and Restated 2013 Incentive Compensation Plan was adopted by the Board in March 2025 subject to the approval by the Company's stockholders in 2025; and

-WHEREAS, it is now desired to amend and restate the Fourth Amended and Restated 2013 Incentive Compensation Plan in its entirety to increase the number of shares of common stock available for awards under the plan by 1,950,000 shares, and to make other administrative, conforming and miscellaneous changes as are necessary and consistent with applicable tax rules, regulations and laws.
+WHEREAS, the Fifth Amended and Restated 2013 Incentive Compensation Plan is hereby amended and restated in its entirety as set forth in this Plan to increase the number of Shares available for Awards under the Plan by 700,000 Shares, and to make other administrative, conforming and miscellaneous changes as are necessary and consistent with applicable tax rules, regulations and laws.

 - 1. Purpose of the Plan.
-The purpose of the Fifth Amended and Restated 2013 Incentive Compensation Plan (the "Plan") is to aid ClearPoint Neuro, Inc., a Delaware corporation (the "Company"), and its Affiliates (defined below) in recruiting and retaining key employees, directors, consultants and other service providers of outstanding ability and to motivate such employees, directors, consultants and other service providers to exert their best efforts on behalf of the Company and its Affiliates by providing incentives through the granting of Awards (defined below).
+The purpose of the Sixth Amended and Restated 2013 Incentive Compensation Plan (the "Plan") is to aid ClearPoint Neuro, Inc., a Delaware corporation (the "Company"), and its Affiliates (defined below) in recruiting and retaining key employees, directors, consultants and other service providers of outstanding ability and to motivate such employees, directors, consultants and other service providers to exert their best efforts on behalf of the Company and its Affiliates by providing incentives through the granting of Awards (defined below).
 The Company expects that it will benefit from the added interest which such key employees, directors, consultants and other service providers will have in the welfare of the Company as a result of their proprietary interest in the Company's success. - 2.
 Definitions.
-The following capitalized terms used in the Plan have the respective meanings set forth in this Section 2: - "Act" means the Securities Exchange Act of 1934, as amended, or any successor thereto. - "Affiliate" means with respect to the Company, any entity directly or indirectly controlling, controlled by, or under common control with, the Company or any other entity designated by the Board in which the Company or an Affiliate has an interest.
+The following capitalized terms used in the Plan have the respective meanings set forth in this Section 2: - "Act" means the Securities Exchange Act of 1934, as amended, or any successor thereto.

+"Affiliate" means with respect to the Company, any entity directly or indirectly controlling, controlled by, or under common control with, the Company or any other entity designated by the Board in which the Company or an Affiliate has an interest.